pluv-io/pluv/docs/pubsubs-and-persistance.md

 > PubSubs and Persistance is currently only supported with @pluv/platform-node

 You may want to run a single room across multiple servers, in which case the events will need to be communicated between the servers within the same room.
-For that a PubSubs will be necessary to share the events, and Persistance will be necessary for syncing storage state across servers.
+For that a PubSub will be necessary to share the events, and Persistance will be necessary for syncing storage state across servers.

 ## How to setup a PubSub and Persistance